Re-weaving the bond between People & Place

 ”Now, we want to pass on these traditions, safeguarded, protected, and reconstructed with great effort and with the help and wisdom of the elders of different native communities in the Andean and Amazonian territories.
 The elders guided us throughout our journey, and now it's important to share this with other territories and families as a tool to navigate these times of change and evolve toward a more respectful way of life, more in tune with ourselves, with the living world, with planet Earth, and with the return to unity."

-ALL proceeds support ecological & cultural regeneration in both the Amazon & Cascadia, including:
+ALL proceeds support ecological & cultural regeneration of both the Andean-Amazonian & Cascadian foothills, such as:

-Place-based education and ongoing public outreach in the fields holistic sustainability and wellness, regenerative agriculture and land stewardship, community governance, ancestral/Indigenous knowledge systems, and more
+• Place-based education and ongoing public outreach in the fields holistic sustainability and wellness, regenerative/syntropic agriculture and land stewardship, community governance, ancestral/Indigenous knowledge systems, and more

 Logistics